-We are gathering input from Albertans to help us build an effective and affordable system to resolve disputes between condominium owners, managers, boards, and corporations.
+We gathered input from Albertans to help us build an effective and affordable system to resolve disputes between condominium owners, managers, boards and corporations.

-To develop a fair condominium dispute resolution tribunal without unnecessary red tape, the engagement will explore the following topics:
+To develop a fair condominium dispute resolution tribunal without unnecessary red tape, the engagement explored the following topics:

 - tribunal funding, including yearly contributions from owners and user fees

 Under the current system, backlogs in Alberta courts, court system complexity and a lack of affordable dispute resolution processes prevent the condominium community from efficiently accessing justice.

 Previous consultations identified the need to create a tribunal – an overseeing body that would hear disputes and help resolve them through negotiation, mediation or adjudication (judgement).

 October 6 to November 22, 2020

 Ministry of Service Alberta

 Albertans shared feedback through an online survey from October 6 to November 22, 2020.